AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

    works for you.
 Angels sing, and a light suddenly fills the room.
 >  - "goddamn idiotic truckload of sh\*t": when it breaks

+The format of this document will have the base command at the base level, and then any sub-commands or useful flags that I'd recommend to use underneath.
+For example:

+ - `git add` - this does something
+    - `-u` - something else

 ## The Basics
+These are the bare basics I think you need to get started with using git.
+If you're trying to learn git from this md file, I'd start trying to understand the concepts and use the commands in this section, and come back to this document when you feel more confident or are trying to learn something new.
+Never be afraid to google something specific or check `man git ...`.

+Think of Git as a spaceship airlock.
+You can only move throguh one door at a time.
+This inner airlock section is called the staging area, and files added here have yet to actually be 'saved' with git.
+This only happens when you commit them.

+- `git init` - Initialise a git repo in the current directory
+- `git add` - This adds the named files to the "staging area".
+You can also use a `.` or `*` to add all files.
+THIS IS NOT RECOMMENDED AT ALL
+    - `-u` - This flag will only add files that have been edited since their last `git commit`
+- `git status` - Show what files have been edited since the last commit
+    - `-s` - Show a more compact version of the git status
+- `git commit` - Bundle the staged changes together and commit them to the git timeline.
+    - `-m` - This is usually **mandatory** and is followed by a string commit message
+    - `--amend` - Append the staged files to the previous commit.
+Otherwise, you can use this to change the commit message in your default terminal text editor
+- `git log` - Show all previous commit message history
+    - `--follow -- filename.ext` - Show all commits with changes to the specified file `filename.ext`
+    - --oneline` - Show a minimal view with a trunkated verison of the commit message and hash (Works well with decorate)
+    - `--decorate` - Show branch headings (Works well with oneline)

 ## Branching